Spectrum of the Koopman Operator, Spectral Expansions in Functional Spaces, and State Space Geometry: Nonlinear Systems with Globally Stable Equilibria

 \section{Nonlinear Systems with Globally Stable Equilibria}

 Non-degenerate linear systems (i.e. those with $\det A\ne 0$) have a single equilibrium at the origin as the distinguished solution.
-As the natural first extension to the nonlinear realm, it is interesting to consider a class of nonlinear systems that (at least locally) have an equilibrium as the only special solution, and consider what spectral theory of the Koopman operator for such systems can say.
+As the natural first extension to the nonlinear realm, it is interesting to consider a class of nonlinear systems that (at least locally) have an equilibrium as the only special solution, and consider what spectral theory of the Koopman operator for such systems can say. { In all the work that follows, we assume global existence and uniqueness of solutions of the underlying ordinary differential equations.}

 For systems that are stable to an equilibrium from an open attracting set, we develop in this section a theory that strongly resembles that of linear systems - as could be expected once it is understood how Koopman eigenfunctions change under conjugacy.
 Geometric notions that were discussed in the previous LTI context, such as stable, unstable and center manifolds are developed in this section for nonlinear systems with globally stable equilibria.
 Since we use local conjugacy theorems, such as the Hartman-Grobman theorem, we start with the results that enables extension of an eigenfunction of the Koopman operator from an open set to a larger domain in state space.
+We will assume $S^t$ is a continuously differentiable flow of $\dot \x=\f(\x)$ defined on a state space $M$.